grafana/xk6-sql/CONTRIBUTING.md

 ### readme - Update README.md

-Update the example code and its output in `README.md`.
+Update the example code and its output in `README.md` using [mdcode] tool.

 ```bash
 mdcode update